V4Fire/Core/src/core/async/modules/wrappers/README.md

 // The wrapper preserves the original API of emitter methods, so we can call something like this wrappedEventEmitter.removeEventListener('scroll', handler);

-// But also, the wrapper extends the original API with Async feature, like groups or labels wrappedEventEmitter.removeEventListener({label: 'label'});
-wrappedEventEmitter.removeEventListener(id);

 // Finally, the wrapper adds a bunch of standard methods to the emitter, like `on`, `once`, and other stuff.
 // We can use their instead of the original methods to make our code more universal.